LMBishop/Quests/docs/task-type/blockbreak-(task-type).md

+---
+title: blockbreak
+parent: Task types
+nav_order: 1
+---

+# blockbreak (task type)

+Since v1.0
+{: .label .label-green }

-Breaka set amount of blocks.
+Break a set amount of blocks.

+{: .note }
 Since Quests v3.13, `blockbreakcertain` and `blockbreak` have been merged into one.
 Both names can be used to refer to this task.